Azure-Samples/graphrag-accelerator/frontend/README.md

 ### 4. Create Azure App Registration

 To enable authentication and authorization for the frontend application, you need to create an Azure App Registration with ID tokens enabled.
 You may need Owner level permissions on the subscription for some of the steps.
+This app registration is only used for Authentication and Authorization to the frontend web app.
 Follow the steps below:

 1. Go to the [Azure portal](https://portal.azure.com) and sign in with your Azure account.
 2. Navigate to the **Azure Active Directory** service.